 Then you have to fit the chest around the plumbing, very similar to normal bathroom cabinetry.
+And if you happen to damage pipes during the process, you can always call plumbing toronto.
 There are two drawers to my cabinet.
 The top one had to be nailed shut since the sink was going to be dropped into it.
 The workmen wanted to nail the second one shut too to accommodate the pipes, but I thought there was a way to salvage some space.
 I’m a HUGEfan of making space where ever possible!

 After thinking long and hard, I thought we could do a “bump in” on the drawer, which worked and I would have have drawer space for the necessities of the powder room.